 The scene taken from Midsummer's was where the love-square meets in the forest, and the girls beat the crap out of each other because one of their boyfriends is magically induced into loving the other girl.
 Eichmann focused on the slapstick, having the characters constantly running around, slapping, shoving, and chasing each other.
 You don't hear a word anyone says.

 The Defenseless Creature is about a woman who needs a loan and proceeds to beat the crap out of the banker until she gets what she wants.
 Emotionally, anyway.
 It is a very stupid short play, but it had me in tears the entire time.
 I laughed so hard I nearly peed myself.

-She had split the stage into two “rooms,” having the secretary on one side and the banker on the other.
-The Defenseless Creature comes on, goes in and proceeds to make a scene until the banker gives her what she wants.
+Broadway had split the stage into two "rooms," placing the secretary on one side and the banker on the other.
+The Defenseless Creature comes on, goes in, and proceeds to make a scene until the banker gives her what she wants.
 The secretary, meanwhile, ate his lunch, played with ball clackers, and was all around hilarious.
-When the boss cries for him to remove the woman, Broadway made sense of the secretary’s long absence when he tries to hide his evidence.
+When the boss cries for him to remove the woman, Broadway made sense of the secretary's long absence when he tries to hide his evidence.

 Out of the ten scenes, Broadway's was by far the best, no question.
 I had zero doubt.

 But then we went to class where we endured what is called the post-mortem, (Latin for after-death) but is probably more aptly named as “painfully slow death.”
 In theatre, a “post-mortem” is a meeting after a show is over that enables people to talk about what happened - what they liked, what could be improved, etc.

 "Yours was so hilarious.
 I loved how you didn't depend on the words to entertain people."

 He turns to me.

 "Yours was so hilarious.
 I loved how you really focused on the words and conveying Kate's emotions."